June 19-21, 2026

 Hands-On Demonstrations.

-Saturday will be filled with opportunities to get hands-on with the llamas.
+- Get hands-on with the llamas.
 The beginner track will head off-site for a llama trek and a picnic in the mountains.
-Participants are encouraged to bring their own llamas, and there will be packers available for those who don't have or are unable to bring their own llamas.
+Saddling, leading, navigating basic obstacles, water crossings, and lunch on the trail.
+Participants are encouraged to bring their own llamas.
+There will be llamas available for those who don't own or can't bring theirs.
 It's a great opportunity to see how these animals perform in the field.
-If you're considering your first llamas, you'll be able to see and experience what it's like to have a trusted llama companion by your side, and if you currently own llamas, there will be opportunities to learn from experienced llama handlers on improving your string's performance on the trail.
+If you're considering your first llamas, you'll be able to see and experience what it's like to have a trusted llama companion by your side.
+The hike will be led by Patrick Sievert

 Three meals will be provided.
 Please inform us of any dietary restrictions when you sign up.